ndenStanford/ml-mesh/libs/serving/README.md

 ## 2 Configuration

-TBC - see `ServingParams` in the `rest.paraclass for now
+TBC - see `ServingParams` and its attribute classes in the `rest.params`module for now

 ## 3 ModelServer